zhouzheyuan/sgm3d/README.md

 ## Model Zoo

 ### KITTI 3D Object Detection Baselines
 Selected supported methods are shown in the below table.
-The results are the 3D detection performance on the *val* set of KITTI dataset.
+The results are the 3D detection performance of car class on the *val* set of KITTI dataset.

 |                                             | Easy@R40 | Mod.@R40 | Hard@R40 | download |
 |:-------------------------------------------:|:--------:|:--------:|:--------:|:--------:|